LoopKit/loopdocs/docs/browser/edit-browser.md

         1. Make the desired modification(s) using the pencil tool
         1. Save your changes to a patch branch
         1. Prepare lines needed for each customization and save
-    * New with 3.4.x release, there are 2 ways to add customizations
+    * New with 3.4.x release, there are 2 ways to add customizations (use only one)
         * See [Update LoopWorkspace](#updateloopworkspace){: target="_blank" }
         * See [How to use the `patches` Folder](#how-to-use-the-patches-folder){: target="_blank" }
     * Regardless of the method, incorporate the customization with `Action 4: Build Loop`